authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 By implementing BIMI, a site agrees that through some combination of trust mechanisms, it will instruct a BIMI-capable MUA to display the image fetched from a URI within the message headers.
-This URI is created after the MTA authenticates a message, and is also able to authenticate the EV certificate associated with the sending domain.
+This URI is created after the MTA authenticates a message, and is also able to authenticate the BIMI certificate associated with the sending domain.

 # Validation of a BIMI message

 ## BIMI Site Requirements

-In the BIMI specification, a message must be authenticated via DMARC.
+In the BIMI specification, a message MUST be authenticated via DMARC.
 As stated in the DMARC draft, this requires that only one of DKIM or SPF must successfully pass validation.
 However, for additional local security measures, a receiving site may create additional requirements for senders in order to verify BIMI (that is,